TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 Vendetta (2011) is a multilingual text type family that support Latin and Cyrillic.

-Wiener is an upright italic, which i created with a bamboo-pen.
+Wiener is an upright italic created with a bamboo-pen.

 Typo Passage is a high-contrast piano key display typeface.